awslabs/mountpoint-s3-csi-driver/docs/install.md

 ## Installation

 ### Cluster setup (optional)
 If you don't have an existing cluster, you can follow these steps to setup an EKS cluster.
+Clusters using the driver must use a supported OS (see [README](/README.md#distros-support-matrix)) on either x86_64 or ARM64.

 #### Set cluster-name and a region:
 ```